 After both presentations, we had a lively Q&A session.
 It is always inspiring to hear those discussions and to hear how civil society organisations are rising up to the circumstances at hand and how hard they are working to do this.
 However – as we know – FGM/C does not only occur on the African continent, but it is also practiced by certain communities in Asian countries.
 For that reason, I decided that we will focus our third webinar on FGM/C in Asia during Covid-19.

-I started my presentation with an overview of the input I received from all participants since the first webinar on the four questions: risks, challenges, opportunities and solutions.
-I developed an 8-pager that I shared with all participants, including all preliminary research results and a list of resources on Covid-19 and FGM/C, that I will keep up to date.
+I started my presentation with an overview of the input I received from all participants of webinar #1 and #2 on the four questions: risks, challenges, opportunities and solutions.
+I developed an 8-pager that I shared with all participants, including all preliminary research results and a list of resources on Covid-19 and FGM/C.

 In the second part of my presentation, I shared some evidence (local newspaper articles, stories of journalists) that FGM/C is on the rise at the African continent, but that there seems to be a (temporary) decrease in FGM/C cases in Asia.
-I shared with our participants what a respondent had observed in India.
+I shared with our participants what a respondent had observed in India, with whom I conducted an in-depth interview via Zoom.
 She said that in urban areas, Mumbai in particular, the practice has stopped, as it is medicalized.
 The practices and clinics performing FGM/C have all been closed, only governmental hospitals focussing on Covid-19 are open.
 In addition to that, children under the age of 10 are prohibited from leaving the house, so are adults above the age of sixty.
-Since girls are usually cut at the age of 7 and cutters often are elderly women, it is impossible to get a girl cut.
-However, it has also been observed that in rural areas in India the practice continues in secret, since measures are not enforced as harshly as in cities and the people seem to be less afraid of Covid-19.
+Since girls are usually cut at the age of 7 and cutters often are elderly women, it is very difficult for parents to get their daughters undergo FGM/C. However, it has also been observed that in rural areas in India the practice continues in secret by local midwives, since rural areas are not as affected by Covid-19 as urban areas and measures are not enforced as harshly as in cities.

-Even if it is great news that FGM/C is currently ‘on hold’ in India, I was also told about several challenges the pandemic is presenting for the efforts to end FGM/C in India.
-FGM/C is not criminalized in India, and efforts to change that have come to a standstill.
+Even if it is great news that FGM/C is currently ‘on hold’ in India, respondents also shared several challenges the pandemic is presenting for their efforts to end FGM/C in India.
+FGM/C is not criminalized in India, and efforts to draft a bill have unfortunately come to a standstill.
 Also, an important FGM/C case pending before the Supreme Court has been put on hold.
-On top of that, NGOs are severely restricted in their work by the measures against Covid-19 as it is impossible to do field work due to travel bans.
+On top of that, NGOs are severely restricted in their work by the social distancing measures.
+It is impossible to go to the field and organize community-based activities due to travel bans.
 This means communities and victims are very hard to reach.
-Campaigners have also found that meeting victims via e.g. Zoom is very difficult, because communities are not familiar with modern technology and these campaigners feel that FGM/C is too sensitive a subject for a virtual conversation.
+Campaigners are also of the opinion that meeting victims digitally via e.g. Zoom is very difficult, because communities are not familiar with modern technology.
+In addition, campaigners also feel that FGM/C is too sensitive subject for a virtual conversation.

-But before they were given the floor, Ebony Ridell Bamber Orchid Project) gave more background information about the Asia Network to end FGM/C. She also shared with us some challenges in the Asian context, for example a lack of prevalence data from governments and a lack of criminalization of FGM/C, despite international commitments that have been made.
+But before the two panelists were given the floor, Ebony Ridell Bamber of Orchid Project gave more background information about the Asia Network to end FGM/C. She also shared with us some challenges in the Asian context, for example a lack of prevalence data from governments and a lack of criminalization of FGM/C, despite international commitments that have been made.
 Another challenge Ebony underlined is the fact that in many Asian countries FGM/C is seen as a religious duty within practicing communities.
 Although there is anecdotal evidence from Indonesia that large ritual-style ceremonies have been postponed, Ebony highlighted that this is unlikely to mark a permanent trend.
 She also shared important insights from Malaysia, where most health services not focussed on Covid-19 have become unavailable through the closure of clinics, which heavily impacts FGM/C survivors who are often reliant on health services.
-Ebony also confirmed that Orchid Project shares the fear that FGM/C will go ‘underground’ and expressed that it was likely that the practice “ will become further shrouded in secrecy ” and continue.
+Ebony also confirmed that Orchid Project shares the fear that FGM/C will go ‘underground’ and expressed that it was likely that the practice “ will become further shrouded in secrecy.”

 We invited two young activists to give a presentation during this webinar: Natalie Robi Tingo and Dr. Mariam Dahir, two young activists passionate about ending FGM/C and guaranteeing Sexual and Reproductive Health and Rights to young women and girls.
 Natalie is the Founder and Executive Director of Msichana Empowerment Kuria, a Kenyan grassroots organization led by young women that fights for the fundamental rights of girls and young women.
 Mariam is a medical doctor who often treats women and girls for the complications of FGM/C and Chair of Youth Anti-FGM Somaliland, a national movement to end FGM/C by reaching and influencing youths to end FGM/C in the next generation.